Slaitroc/RicciPaoliGrisoni/RASD.md

 2. Companies remove published Internship if they are no longer available
 3. Students, Companies and Universities receive every notification
 4. Students, Companies and Universities have a working internet connection
-5. Universities interrupt an ongoing Internship only if no solution to complaints/problems are found
+5. Universities interrupt an ongoing Internship only if no solution to complaints are found

 ## 3.2 Functional Requirements